-On May 12, in Battery Park, New York City, the mayor unveiled the monument in memory of wireless operators who had lost their lives at to Hawaii, a distance of nearly 5,000 miles.
+On May 12, in Battery Park, New York City, the mayor unveiled the monument in memory of wireless operators who had lost their lives at the post of duty.

 On July 27 wireless communication between the United States and Japan was effected.
 Two terminal stations were located at San Francisco and Funabashi, near Tokio, and the messages were relayed through Honolulu.